 The Navy wants to treat its surface combatants and even its supply ships more like aircraft carriers, with hopes to extend their life towards the super carrier's 50 year span.

 This is precisely what The War Zone has been saying since Trump's candidacy became a Presidency—that the Pentagon will have to extended the lives of the equipment it has, and pull some vehicles out of mothballs, in order to even come close to realizing Trump's vision.
 This is especially true considering massive sums of extra money earmarked for defense has not materialized as planned.
 Even if it did, it wouldn't have been enough to begin with.
-From a War Zone from Trump as Command In Chief dated November 11th, 2016:
+From a War Zone piece about what to expect from Trump as Command In Chief dated November 11th, 2016:

 USN